OlegVard/Avatar_maker/README.md

-This project needs to make avatar for social nets
+This project needs to make avatar for social nets, cos default pictures sucks:)
 Its just for fun